adam-coster/adam-coster/notes/automation-tools.md

 What *is* data, you ask?
 Well, just about anything, really.
 I could say something like, "Data is information!" but that's just how synonyms work.
 For practical purposes, we can think of "data" as anything that a computer can store and process.

 You'd be hard-pressed to find something in the world that you *can't* store and process on a computer.
-That brings us to the subsections below: common ways to represent data!
+That brings us to the subsections below: common ways to represent ("encode") data!

 ### Binary

 *Other terms for binary data: blob, binary string, octet string, octet-stream*

-💾 Common MIME Types & Extensions: `.bin`, `application/octet-stream`
+> 💾 Common MIME Types & Extensions: `.bin`, `application/octet-stream`

 Computers store everything as "binary data", which people typically describe as "a series of ones and zeroes."
 We won't get into what that means here, but the point is that if a computer is storing it... it's a bunch of ones and zeroes!
-Images, sounds, text documents, computer programs, video games, etc. Doesn't matter what it is; the computer stores it the same way: in **binary**.
+Images, sounds, text documents, computer programs, video games, etc. Doesn't matter what it is, the computer stores it the same way: in **binary**.

 To see that data as something different than the ones and zeroes in which it's stored, we have to *interpret it*.
 But how do we know how to do that?
-[Encodings](Automation%20Tools%20&%20Concepts%201890aa6e9b3b4038961247ede20ea733.md)!
+[Encodings](#encoding)!

 But sometimes we don't know or don't care what the encoding of our data is.
-In that case we just think about it in its raw, pure, wholesome "binary" form.
+For example, if we're just moving some data from one place to another without looking at it.
+In that case we just think about it in its raw "binary" form.

 ### Text

-💾 Common MIME Types & Extensions: `.txt`, `text/plain`
+> 💾 Common MIME Types & Extensions: `.txt`, `text/plain`

 Text is the most familiar and easy-to-use type of data.
 You've probably heard of [ASCII](https://en.wikipedia.org/wiki/ASCII), which is one of the original ways of encoding English-centric text.
 You may have also heard of "[UTF-8](https://en.wikipedia.org/wiki/UTF-8)", which is now the dominant way of encoding text because it can handle *all* languages (and ASCII is actually a subset of it!).

 Most of the time you don't have to worry about how your text is encoded, since the software you use will be dealing with that for you.
 If you ever need to specify, go with UTF8!

 > 📝 Data that is stored as text, where all of that text is for human reading, is typically called "plaintext".
 We call it "plain" because there's nothing fancy going on.
 It's just some text!
 Sometimes we want to be more specific so we'll say it's a "markdown file" or an "html file".
-These are still text, we're just being more specific about how to understand read it.
+These are still text (because they use the same *encoding*), we're just being more specific about how to understand it.
->

-> ⚠ An easy thing to get confused by is that a Word Processor file (e.g. `.docx`) *is not a plaintext file*.
+> ⚠ An easy thing to get confused by is that a [Word Processor](#word-processor) file (e.g. `.docx`) *is not a plaintext file*.
 That sounds wrong, doesn't it?
 I mean, you put text right into that thing!
-But if you open up in a `.docx` file in a Text Editor (not a Word Processor!) you'll see the data interpreted *as text*, which can get quite weird.
+But if you open up a `.docx` file in a [Text Editor](#text-editor) (not a [Word Processor](#word-processor)) you'll see the data interpreted *as text*, which can get quite weird.
->

 ### Markdown

-💾 Common MIME Types & Extensions: `.md`, `.markdown`, `.txt`, `text/markdown`, `text/x-markdown`, `text/plain`
+> 💾 Common MIME Types & Extensions: `.md`, `.markdown`, `.txt`, `text/markdown`, `text/x-markdown`, `text/plain`

 Markdown is a *family* of a markup languages, all with similar but slightly different rules (people refer to these as different "flavors").
-The most popular one is GFM ([GitHub Flavored Markdown](https://github.github.com/gfm/)).
+The most popular one is probably GFM ([GitHub Flavored Markdown](https://github.github.com/gfm/)).
 You'll find that tons of apps and services support some subset ("flavor") of Markdown.
 For example, Discord lets you use italics, bold, and code blocks, but it doesn't let you create lists.
-Favro lets you create lists, but only allows a few headers.
+Favro lets you create lists, but only allows a few heading sizes.
 Notion supports its own Markdown flavor.
 And on and on.

-Markdown was originally created as a more human-friendly alternative to HTML.
+Markdown was originally created as a more human-friendly alternative to HTML, meant to be converted *into* HTML for display purposes.
 The idea was to allow writers to draft text-only content, where some of that text describes how the rest of the text should look, while minimizing typing and keeping everything as readable as possible.

 > 📝 It's called "Mark**down**" as a sort of commentary about typical "Mark**up**" languages: they're usually super complicated and hard for people to read!
->

 The things about Markdown to pay attention to: